ghc/ghc/docs/users_guide/packages.rst

 .. index::
    single: package environments

-A *package environment* is a file that tells ``ghc`` precisely which packages should be visible.
-It contains package IDs, one per line:
+A *package environment file* is a file that tells ``ghc`` precisely which packages should be visible.
+It can be used to create environments for ``ghc`` or ``ghci`` that are local to a shell session or to some file system location.
+They are intended to be managed by build/package tools, to enable ``ghc`` and ``ghci`` to automatically use an environment created by the tool.

+The file contains package IDs and optionally package databases, one directive per line:

 ::

-    package_id_1
-    package_id_2
+    clear-package-db
+    global-package-db
+    user-package-db
+    package-db db.d/
+    package-id id_1
+    package-id id_2
     ...
-    package_id_n
+    package-id id_n

-If a package environment is found, it is equivalent to passing these command line arguments to ``ghc``:
+If such a package environment is found, it is equivalent to passing these command line arguments to ``ghc``:

 ::

     -hide-all-packages
+    -clear-package-db
+    -global-package-db
+    -user-package-db
+    -package-db db.d/
-    -package-id package_id_1
+    -package-id id_1
-    -package-id package_id_2
+    -package-id id_2
     ...
-    -package-id package_id_n
+    -package-id id_n

+Note the implicit ``-hide-all-packages`` and the fact that it is ``-package-id``, not ``-package``.
+This is because the environment specifies precisely which packages should be visible.

+Note that for the ``package-db`` directive, if a relative path is given it must be relative to the location of the package environment file.

 In order, ``ghc`` will look for the package environment in the following
 locations: